Shoegaze Bands: The Essential Guide to the Genre’s Greatest Acts

 Short answer

 The term “shoegaze” was coined by the British music press in the late 1980s, mocking how the musicians stared down at their effects pedals instead of the crowd.
-The insult stuck and became a badge of honour.
+The insult stuck and turned into a badge of honour.
 What started as a small UK scene now influences artists worldwide.
 This guide walks through the essential shoegaze bands, era by era.
 If you are new to the sound, our explainer on what shoegaze actually is is a good place to start first.

 Timeline of essential shoegaze bands from the late 1980s to 2026